 Who would have thought that one of the most bitter periods of my expat life in China, during which I had to change both my job and my apartment (well… again!), and started to think that I had had enough of living in a big Chinese city, would have brought me to embark on one of my most enjoyable and surprising travel adventures ever: hitchhiking in China.

 I was also excited by the idea of inspiring my friend even more.
-He was the kind of person who gets nervous about changes, and he was still thinking that every trip needed to be organized to the smallest detail.
-I invited him to hitchhike along the coast, from the city we where living in, Xiamen, and target destination Shanghai, stopping at a couple of interesting locations, roughly 1000 Km.
+He was the kind of person who gets nervous about changes and the unexpected in general. and He was still thinking that every trip needed to be organized to the smallest detail.
+I invited him to hitchhike along the coast, from the place we where living in, Xiamen city ( off the beaten tourist tracks, but still one of the best places to live in China) and target destination Shanghai, stopping at a couple of interesting locations, roughly 1000 Km.

 About hitchhiking in China, my friend was very unsure and in a few days started abandoning the idea of taking the trip altogether.
 That got me so angry!
 The morning of the day we had decided to hit the road, I packed my backpack as light as possible and went to his room.
 I threatened to break off our friendship if he didn’t pack immediately and go along with me!

 I still remember all the excuses he brought up that morning, why it was such a silly idea to hitchhike, and why we would fail, and bla bla bla… I had a mission: to prove him wrong.
 And… I succeeded!
 We had the sweetest trip, and so many opportunities to exchange ideas with the locals.
 And we also got to know what the average Chinese thinks about hitchhiking!